 Therefore, it can be considered a great success that, to date, African defense enterprises have entered into agreements on joint development, as well as joint production of weapons and equipment with major global companies, in particular from Malaysia, France, Russia, Brazil, China, Slovakia, the Czech Republic, Germany, UK, Ukraine, United States of America and Switzerland.
 Now the largest player in the African arms market is the Republic of South Africa, however, judging by military experts, in the coming years, Western, Northern and Eastern African countries can enter the world arms market.

-As for the agreements that have already been concluded directly, first of all it is necessary to mention that in August of this year an agreement was signed between the South African company Truvelo Armory and the American Colt Defense, according to which South Africa expects to release an almost complete line of Colt small arms for the needs of the local army and regional police.
-In addition, a similar agreement was concluded between the South African company Denel and B & T from Switzerland.
-This document assumes the licensed production of the X9-mmXXUMUM machine guns, pistols and their modifications, the production of GL-9 single-shot 40-mm grenade launchers and magazines for small arms on 06 and 30 cartridges.
+As for the agreements already concluded, first of all it is necessary to mention that in August of this year, an agreement was signed between the South African company Truvelo Armory and the American Colt Defense, according to which South Africa is supposed to produce an almost complete line of Colt small arms for the needs of the local army and the regional police.
+In addition, a similar agreement was concluded between the South African company Denel and B&T from Switzerland.
+This document assumes the licensed production of 9-mm machine guns-pistols MP9 and their modifications, the production of single-shot 40-mm GL-06 grenade launchers and magazines for small arms for 30 and 15 rounds.

 In addition to these agreements, an agreement was signed between African Denel Aviation and Eurocopter concern, which provides for the repair and maintenance of AS350 Ecureuil and Alouette helicopters, Bo 105 and AS332 Super Puma, of which there are about two and a half hundreds in Africa.
 In March of this year, a service center was opened in the Republic of South Africa, which is a joint venture of the same company Denel and the Russian concern Russian Helicopters.
 Service will be engaged in repair and maintenance of aircraft Ka-32 and helicopters Mi-8 and Mi-17, which in Africa currently has about six hundred units.